terrapkg/mirror-script/README.md

 - `MIRROR_DIR`: The directory to mirror the repositories to.
 Default: `$CWD/repo`, or `/data` if running inside a container.
 - `RSYNC`: The rsync binary to use.
 Default: `rsync-ssl`
 - `PARALLEL`: Toggle parallel downloads.
-Default: `0` (off) due to the incomplete multi-threaded rsync script.
+(Currently only applicable for rsync.)
+Default: `0` (off) due to the jankiness of this code path.
+This might be useful to enable for an initial sync, disabling it after.
+Incremental syncs using this method may be slower than normal.
+Again, please don't use it outside of initally setting up your mirror.
 - `MAX_THREADS`: The maximum number of threads to use.
 Default: output of `nproc` (`$(nproc)`).
-- `USE_RSYNC`: Use rsync instead of Rclone.
+- `USE_RCLONE`: Use Rclone instead of rsync, mirroring from the HTTP server.
 Default: `0` (off).
-The script mirrors from the HTTP server directly using Rclone by default.
+The script mirrors from the Fyra Labs rsync server by default.